ansible/ansible/docsite/rst/playbooks_variables.rst

 An example of this could include pointing a frontend proxy server to all of the app servers, setting up the correct firewall rules between servers, etc.

-Just a few other 'magic' variables are available...
-There aren't many.

 Additionally, *inventory_hostname* is the name of the hostname as configured in Ansible's inventory host file.
 This can be useful for when you don't want to rely on the discovered hostname `ansible_hostname` or for other mysterious reasons.
 If you have a long FQDN, *inventory_hostname_short* also contains the part up to the first